dale0106/Zebra-table/README.md

 # Zebra-table
 ##Authors: Cris Dalessio
 ###Description:
-` This is one paragraph
+` This program is a simple application that displays my timetable and highlights the entire column/ individual rows depending on where my mouse is hovering